 We determined the FTC's overall maturity level for the contingency planning program is Managed and Measurable.
-The FTC developed, maintained, and integrated system contingency planning 14 through policies, procedures, and strategies.
-The policies and procedures defined roles and responsibilities which the agency posted to an intranet site to notify all stakeholders.
+The FTC developed, maintained, and integrated system contingency planning14 through policies, procedures, and strategies.
+The policies and procedures defined roles and responsibilities of stakeholders involved in information systems contingency planning.

 Additionally, the FTC allocated people, processes, and technology in a risk-based manner to effectively implement system contingency planning activities.
-The FTC prepared a Business Impact Assessment (BIA) and used the results to guide contingency planning efforts.
-Moreover, the FTC performed a tabletop exercise of its information system contingency planning processes and used the lesson learned to improve the plan.
+The FTC prepared a Business Impact Assessment and used the results to guide contingency planning efforts and inform senior-level decision making.
+Moreover, our testing noted that FTC conducted backups of information appropriately and maintained this information's confidentiality, integrity, and availability.
+Further, the FTC performed an annual tabletop exercise of its information system contingency planning processes and adequately documented lessons learned to improve the plan.
+The information system contingency plans and performance of recovery activities were disseminated and communicated to relevant stakeholders via the utilization of the system.